zhangshengjie/ionic-docs/docs/theming/basics.md

 ---
-previousText: 'Layout'
-previousUrl: '/docs/layout/structure'
-nextText: 'Platform Styles'
-nextUrl: '/docs/theming/platform-styles'
+title: Theming Basics
+sidebar_label: Basics
 contributors:
   - brandyscarney
 ---

-# Theming Basics

 Ionic Framework is built to be a blank slate that can easily be customized and modified to fit a brand, while still following the standards of the different platforms.
 Theming Ionic apps is now easier than ever.
 Because the framework is built with CSS, it comes with pre-baked default styles which are extremely easy to change and modify.